US STOCKS-Wall St falls after disappointing jobs data

 First-quarter earnings for S&P 500 companies are mostly beating analysts' expectations, but are still estimated down 5.3 percent from a year ago, according to Thomson Reuters data.

-The S&P 500 index showed nine new 52-week highs and 12 new lows, while the Nasdaq recorded 18 new highs and 64 new lows.
+The S&P 500 index showed seven new 52-week highs and 11 new lows, while the Nasdaq recorded 14 new highs and 47 new lows.
 (Reporting by Tanya Agrawal; Editing by Saumyadeb Chakrabarty)

-* New York Mortgage Trust Inc says pricing of $120.0 million aggregate principal amount of 6.25 pct senior convertible notes due 2022